 Do you have a criminal record?
 Have you ever been convicted of a criminal offence?

 First things first

 The exception is employers in federally regulated organizations, such as chartered banks and airlines.
 These employers are governed by the Canadian Human Rights Act.
 It protects you from discrimination if you’ve been granted a pardon or a record suspension.
 For a list of federally regulated employers visit the Employment and Social Development Canada website.

 Your criminal record can affect your ability to land a job.
-It may also affect your ability to cross the border as part of your job or to study abroad.
+It may also affect your ability to cross the border as part of your job or study abroad.
 But your record might not be the only barrier between you and employment.
 A career and employment counsellor can help you with these challenges.
-Start by calling the Alberta Supports Contact Centre at 1-877-644-9992 toll-free or 780-644-9992 in Edmonton.
+Start by calling the Alberta Supports Contact Centre toll-free province wide at 1-877-644-9992.

 Will a criminal record stand in your way?